Our Passionist Cloister

 One of the ways in which the 1979 Constitutions suggest we fulfill our special Passion vow is as follows: “To teach others to meditate on the Passion and to recall it to mind on occasions when they deal with other persons, taking into account the circumstances according to the decisions of the Chapter.”
 (Chapter means the Nuns who have made perpetual vows.)

 In 1991, when we were planning to relocate our monastery to 170 acres of rural solitude, we realized we would have enough acreage to build a guest house adjoining our monastery but separate from it.
-With this new arrangement, our contemplative spirit is totally preserved while we offer the possibility for guests (men and women) to make a retreat and join in our community liturgy and other times of Eucharistic prayer.
+With this new arrangement, our contemplative spirit is totally preserved while we offer the possibility for guests to make a retreat and join in our community liturgy and other times of Eucharistic prayer.
 Whereas groups bring a retreat master with them for a preached retreat, ordinarily those who come to our guest house make private silent retreats.
-Currently only two Nuns are assigned to work in the guest house, while the rest of the community are with retreatants only in chapel during the liturgy.
-Click here if you are interested in making a retreat and then click the reservation tab.
+Currently only two Nuns are assigned to work in the guest house, while the rest of the community are with retreatants only during the liturgy.

 In the design of our chapel and of the guest house and public areas of our monastery, we were guided by the following passage from the post-conciliar document Mutuae Relationis, #25: